 - present an initial seminar outlining their research design, and a final seminar on the results of their research project, and

 Three coursework modules will also be completed, including:

 - literature review

 Applications close: Monday, 3 February 2014

-For further information please contact the Honours Program Contacts.
+For further information please contact the Honours Programme Contacts.